 Ten-time world champion Simone Biles, 2012 Olympic all-around champion Gabrielle Douglas, 2012 Olympic floor champion Aly Raisman, 2015 world bars champion Madison Kocian, and newcomer Laurie Hernandez make up the five who will compete in Rio de Janeiro this August while world champions MyKayla Skinner and Ashton Locklear will serve as alternates alongside first-year senior Ragan Smith.

-With the U.S. team so far ahead of all other countries, it didn’t really matter who went in that spot, and Karolyi justified her decision by speaking of Douglas’ potential to contribute more than what we’ve seen so far this summer based on how she generally tends to get into her best competition shape and mindset when a medal is on the line.
+With the U.S. team so far ahead of all other countries, the decision between one gymnast and another won’t make a huge difference in the overall outcome for the program, and Karolyi also justified her decision by speaking of Douglas’ potential to contribute more than what we’ve seen so far this summer based on how she generally tends to get into her best competition shape and mindset when a medal is on the line.

-Personally, I would’ve preferred Skinner on the team.
-She came back from a heinous beam performance at nationals to have the meet of a lifetime, climbing slowly all season long to reach what is the pinnacle of her elite career, peaking right when she needs to and showing a tremendous confidence and passion for the sport with her smiling and fist-pumping and waving and dancing after all of her awesome routines.
+Personally, I would’ve also been happy with Skinner on the team.
+She came back from a disastrous beam performance at nationals to have the meet of a lifetime in San Jose, climbing slowly all season long to reach what is the pinnacle of her elite career, peaking right when she needs to and showing a tremendous confidence and passion for the sport with her smiling and fist-pumping and waving and dancing after all of her awesome routines.
+Skinner would more or less add the same on vault that Douglas could add with her bars, and with her difficulty level on vault, she’d be practically guaranteed a medal barring a fall, but this isn’t really more than Douglas would offer, while Douglas has the additional star power factor, which does matter.

-I’ve talked to many a casual viewer this weekend.
 It seems the whole country was rooting for Skinner, and the whole country is very confused as to why she’s not on the team.
-Skinner herself seemed happy about getting as far as she did, but definitely a bit frustrated about it not working out, stating that she got her hopes up to see she finished fourth.
-Her tears were a mix of happy and sad, but she should be incredibly proud of the journey and for getting as close as she did.
+Skinner herself seemed happy about getting as far as she did, especially not coming in as a real threat to make the team, but she was definitely a bit frustrated about it not working out, stating that she really got her hopes up to see she finished fourth.
+Her tears were a mix of happy and sad, but she should be incredibly proud of her journey and for getting as close as she did.
 Four years ago, she didn’t even make it to trials, and the work she’s done this quad has been unbelievable.
-In a perfect world, she fits the team better and would be representing the United States in Rio.

 So that’s the U.S. team and why it came to be.
 Love it or hate it, they’ll still win gold and by a pretty good margin.
 Depth is a bittersweet problem to have, and in this case, several potential event medalists – Skinner on vault, Locklear on bars, and even Smith on beam – will not get the opportunity to compete at the Olympic Games because of something beyond their control.
 They performed as best as they could this weekend, but at the end of the day, the decision was made for reasons that have nothing to do with them.